quizunlocked/discordbot/README.md

 The bot requires the following Gateway Intents to be enabled in your Discord application:

-**Required Intents:**

 - `Server Members Intent` - Required to access member information for leaderboards and user management
-- `Message Content Intent` - **Privileged Intent** - Required to read message content for quiz interactions

-**Important:** The `Message Content Intent` is a privileged intent that must be manually enabled in the Discord Developer Portal under your application's "Bot" section.
-This intent is required for the bot to read message content and respond to quiz interactions.

 ### Bot Permissions